BraveEberron/BraveEberron.github.io/pages/mechanics/character_creation.md

 Lastly, while not listed in the book.
 I would like you to create a backstory and answer a few questions to help me understand your character.
 The backstory does not need to be long, and the book provides starting ideas for each descriptor and focus.

-{% include note.html content="The starting adventure involves getting on an airship bound for Sharn." %}
+{% include note.html content="The starting adventure involves a festival in Sharn." %}

 #### General
 - What were you doing during the last war?
 - What nation did you support?
 - Are you part of a house?
-- Why are you heading to Sharn?
+- Why are you in Sharn?
 - What was your call to adventure?

 #### Combat
 - How do you defend yourself?